-Left side (photo)
+Left side (photo) - brainstorm your heart out!

 Look at the word and a photo.
 What do these make you think of?
 Create a mind map of words based on your response.
 For example, if the word is 'rest’ — it makes me think of taking a break, sleeping at night and not thinking.

 2. Use the mind map to brainstorm ideas